rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 Nanny nodded, and put the pouch away.
 'Good,' she said.
 'Now, has anyone got any tobacco?'"_

-_[_add_blank_target Nanny Ogg](https://en.wikipedia.org/wiki/Nanny_Ogg)'s behavior describes how I feel trying to use types as patterns._
+_[_add_blank_target Nanny Ogg](https://en.wikipedia.org/wiki/Nanny_Ogg)'s behavior describes how I sometimes feel trying to use advanced types as patterns._

 **Next steps**: Over the next few months I plan to slowly proofread everything and make final corrections.
-I will remove the draft warnings and post a note on reddit when this is all done.
+I will remove the draft warnings and post a note on reddit r/typescript when this is all done.
 I do not expect any significant content changes.

-This series was a long journey, I am happy I took it.
+This series was a long journey, I am happy I took it, and I am happy it is mostly behind me.
 Big thanks to all of you who stayed with me all the way to this end.
 Thank you to everyone who messaged me corrections.
 Please let me know your thoughts on this installment.
 Good luck with your projects, I hope you will use types!